 Changes in the ordinance also provide for injunctions.
 Property owners may be able to contest a public officer making repairs, closing or demolishing unfit buildings.
 However, this amendment does not change the existing law that allows the government to take unfit properties by eminent domain.

 When dangerous conditions are found to exist on a property and someone is subsequently injured, the victim may be able to recover monetary compensation for the injuries that he or she sustained.
-An Atlanta, Georgia, premises liability lawyer may be able to help the victim recover for losses including medical expenses, lost income, lost future income, and pain and suffering.
+An Sandy Springs, Georgia, premises liability lawyer may be able to help the victim recover for losses including medical expenses, lost income, lost future income, and pain and suffering.

 Source: North Georgia News, “Gainesville looks for better policy on dangerous structures,” Jerry Gunn, March 9, 2013